AndrewKGuan/AMP-UnCSS/README.md

   -t, --target-directory <target-directory>      Specify the target directory.
 Defaults to './dist' -r, --report-directory <report-directory>      Specify the target directory for the optimization report.
 Will default to './reports'
   -n, --report-name <report-name>                Name of optimization report.
 Defaults to 'amp_unCss_report'.
-  -m, --report-modifier <report-modifier>        Specify the naming modification to each file - i.e. 'filename+mod.html.
+  -m, --filename-decorator <filename-decorator>    Specify the naming modification to each file - i.e. 'filename + decorator.html'.
   -h, --help                                     output usage information
 ```